Indian Lake Tornado Relief Fund

 The following morning, the United Way Board met in emergency session and established the Indian Lake Tornado Relief Fund with the goal of supporting immediate and long-term recovery efforts, with an emphasis to be placed on identifying and fulfilling unmet needs.
 100 percent of all donations to the Relief Fund have gone directly to this purpose.

-More than 3,000 donors gave $1,625,842 to the Indian Lake Tornado Relief Fund.
+More than 5,000 donors gave over $1.6 million to the Indian Lake Tornado Relief Fund.
 Donations poured into our community from 40 states coast-to-coast, including California, Maine, Washington, and Florida!
 Businesses, schools, churches, and groups around Ohio conducted special fundraisers.
 Several donors have written letters expressing fond memories of growing up here.
 One women reminisced about meeting her husband one summer at Indian Lake.

 THANK YOU for entrusting United Way of Logan County with your gift to help tornado victims.
 YOUR gift has been a difference-making bridge in the gap between the storm and long-awaited government assistance and insurance claims.
 You've helped hundreds of survivors start the rebuilding process, move to new homes, or make down payments on new cars.
 We've been the recipient of dozens of grateful hugs as victims thank donors from afar whom they will never meet.

-In addition, United Way provided $100,000 to be used in a 1st phase of funding for agencies directly involved in providing immediate response, taking the fund to $1,725,842.
+In addition, United Way provided $100,000 to be used in a 1st phase of funding for agencies directly involved in providing immediate response.

 Donor Recognition Page